MossIV/MossIV/README.md

 ## Welcome, I'm Wa Ben Wong

 # 💫 About Me:
-I'm currently working on a discord music bot in python with full features.<br>I'm currently learning about asynchronous operations in python to make my bot seamless.<br><br>Also a huge gamer and passionate cook in the kitchen
+I'm currently working on a discord music bot in python with full features.<br>While learning about asynchronous operations in python to make my bot seamless.<br><br>Also a huge gamer and passionate cook in the kitchen

 ## 🌐 Socials: